Why You Should Be Avoiding Soy

 There’s a common misconception out there that soy is a healthy choice.
 When in fact, there are a lot of health hazards related to the consumption of soy.

 Soybeans contain large quantities of natural toxins or “antinutrients.”
 Among them are enzyme inhibitors that block the enzymes needed to digest protein.
 They are also high in phytic acid, which is a substance that blocks the absorption of essential minerals such as calcium, magnesium, copper, iron and zinc.
-Soy products also contain high levels of aluminum, which can have neurotoxic effects.
-Soy products are also full of lectins, which will confuse your leptin sensitivities (your brains hunger and energy signals).
+In addition, it contains high levels of aluminum, which can have neurotoxic effects, and is full of lectins, which will confuse your leptin sensitivities (your brains' hunger and energy signals).

+That's not all.
 Soy foods have a high concentration of giotrogens, a compound that blocks production of thyroid hormones.
-Soy can also effect estrogen and testosterone levels.
-This is because it contains plant estrogens (isoflavones) that have been shown to raise your estrogen levels, which leads to lowering your testosterone levels.
+It also affects estrogen and testosterone levels because it contains plant estrogens (isoflavones) that have been shown to raise estrogen levels, which leads to lowering testosterone levels.
 This can lead to a lot of health issues for men AND women.

 Soy also has a negative effect on the Earth.
-Soy is one of the most destructive type of crops.
-They take nutrients from the soil, without giving any in return.
+It is one of the most destructive type of crops — the kind that take nutrients from the soil ithout giving any in return.
 99% of all soy crops are now genetically modified, which most of us know is bad news.